openstack/devstack/doc/source/index.rst

 -------------

 Learn more about our :doc:`configuration system <configuration>` to customize devstack for your needs.
+Including making adjustments to the default :doc:`networking <networking>`.

 Read :doc:`guides <guides>` for specific setups people have (note: guides are point in time contributions, and may not always be kept